-- a) Sandblasting of exterior bricks, which causes them to deteriorate; - b) Removal of historic features; and - c) Roof repairs; and - d) Personalized awnings (the graphics or wording advertising a business). - 6) City/county taxes for a building where grant funds are requested cannot be delinquent.
+- a) Sandblasting of exterior bricks, which causes them to deteriorate; - b) Removal of historic features; and - c) Roof repairs. - 6) City/county taxes for a building where grant funds are requested cannot be delinquent.
 For any building with delinquent city/county taxes for years prior to the grant cycle year, the owner(s) must attach a receipt to show ad valorem taxes are current or must attach a copy of the work-out agreement with the Pitt County Tax Collector's Office.
+1 - 7) Commercial and non-profit entities are eligible to participate in this program.